 MG Motor eyes more affordable EVs for India, expects demand for cars to persist

-MG Motor eyes more affordable EVs for India, expects demand for cars to persist1 min read .
-Updated: 22 Dec 2021, 02:31 PM IST
+MG Motor eyes more affordable EVs for India, expects demand for cars to persist

 MG Motor acknowledges Covid and semiconductor shortage remain a worry but efforts are on to enhance plant capacity to meet order book.